zuhayrdbse/health-challenge-tracker/README.md

 # HealthChallengeTracker

 This is the assignment as part of the Fyle Angular SPA project !
-Simpoly install rewuired dependencies but before you do that ensure you have angular installed on your device.
+Simply install required dependencies but before you do that ensure you have angular installed on your device.
 Follow this link to set up angular `https://angular.dev/installation`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.